 More expensive than competing fiberglass ladders.

-Most of us need a ladder now and again, whether we’re painting, putting up holiday decorations, or clearing out the gutters.
-Extension ladders, which can be adjusted to various heights, are particularly convenient when the job at hand is far from the ground.
+Most people need a ladder now and again, whether for painting, putting up holiday decorations, or clearing out the gutters.
+Extension ladders, which can be adjusted to various heights, are particularly convenient when the work you need to reach is high off the ground.

-Although you may have used an extension ladder on occasion, choosing one for purchase can seem quite daunting.
-For one thing, they’re sold in a wide range of lengths, from roughly 16 to 44 feet.
-What’s more, there are different “classes” of ladder to understand, and the various “extra” features (like leveling systems) can further complicate the decision-making process.
+Although you may have used an extension ladder on occasion, selecting one can seem quite daunting.
+For one thing, they come in a wide range of lengths, from roughly 16 to 44 feet.
+What’s more, there are different types to understand, and the various extra features (like leveling systems) can further complicate things.

 Before settling on a purchase, consider whether an extension ladder is really the right ladder for the tasks you want to perform.